Brandon Banks: Professional career

-National Football League

 Washington Redskins

-After the 2010 NFL Draft, the Washington Redskins signed Banks as an undrafted free agent on May 17, 2010.
+After the 2010 NFL draft, the Washington Redskins signed Banks as an undrafted free agent on May 17, 2010.
 He returned a punt 77 yards for a touchdown in the first preseason game against the Buffalo Bills on August 13, 2010, and was shortly thereafter given the nickname, "Crazy Legs Banks".
 Against the New York Jets, however, he fumbled a return and had inconsistent play against the Baltimore Ravens, which included a second lost fumble.
 The Redskins released Banks on September 26, 2010, but re-signed him to the practice squad on September 29.
 In his first regular season NFL game, Banks returned his first punt 51 yards against the Philadelphia Eagles which set up a Redskin touchdown.
 In Week 5 against the Green Bay Packers, his responsibilities expanded to include both punt and kick return duties.
 Banks recorded three punt returns for 47 yards and two kickoff returns for 33 yards, while a 62-yard kickoff return was negated by a holding penalty.
 In Week 6 against the Indianapolis Colts, Banks blocked a 48-yard field goal attempt by Adam Vinatieri.
 On October 31, 2010 against the Detroit Lions, Banks totaled 271 return yards, setting a franchise record.
 His 96-yard kickoff return midway through the fourth quarter was the Redskins' first kick return for a touchdown in 70 games, and the first of Banks' career.
 In Week 12, Banks ran a 77-yard punt return in a home game against the Minnesota Vikings for a touchdown to give the Redskins a lead late in the game, but a penalty called on Perry Riley negated the return and the Redskins lost.

 Starting the 2011 season off slow, Banks would finally have an impressive 55-yard punt return before being pushed out of bounds in the second game against the Dallas Cowboys.